SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/lp_site_manager_content_manager_stc-apps.png)

-5. Pleae select all entries an press the **Add to My Content** button.
+5. Select now all entries an press the **Add to My Content** button.
-   If you now select the the first tab to validate the result, you should now identify the Task Center apps are now added to the items list:
+   If you now select the the first tab to validate the result, you should now identify the Task Center apps are added to the items list:

     <br>![](/exercises/ex1/images/lp_site_manager_my_content.png)

 6. The last step is now to create a group and the apps to the pre-defined "Everyone" role ([SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html)).

-7. To enable the visibility of the SAP Task Center apps in the BTP Laucnhpade we need to create in the "Content Manager an new "Group".
+7. To enable the visibility of the SAP Task Center apps in the BTP Laucnhpad we need to create in the "Content Manager an new "Group".
    You cann add new content by clicking the **+ New** button afterwards select **Group**:

     <br>![](/exercises/ex1/images/lp_site_manager_create_group.png)

-   Provide a name and a description and click in input filed in the upper right corner, finally press for each app the **+** button and save your changes:
+   Provide a name and a description and click (**Important**) in input field in the upper right corner, you will otherwise not see the apps.
+Finally press for each app the **+** button and save your changes:

     <br>![](/exercises/ex1/images/lp_site_manager_group_add_apps.png)

-8. Assing now also booth SAP Task Center apps to "everyone" role, if u want to create a own "custom" role have a look in the [official SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html) to follow the required steps.
+8. Assing now the SAP Task Center apps to "everyone" role, if u want to create a own "custom" role have a look in the [official SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html) to follow the required steps.

     <br>![](/exercises/ex1/images/lp_site_manager_role_add_apps.png)

-9. The alsmost las step is now to create launchpad site by creating an new one in the "Site Manager".
+9. The alsmost last step is now to create launchpad site by creating an new "site" in the "Site Manager".
     Please navigate for this in the "Site Directory":

     <br>![](/exercises/ex1/images/lp_site_manager_site_directory.png)